 Stages of Data Analytics

-Tools for descriptive analysis: SAS (It can be used on all stages of analytics), Tableau, SAP, Power BI etc.
+Tools for descriptive analysis: SAS (It can be used on all stages of analytics), Tableau, SAP, Power BI, etc.

 Apart from that, I will also be sharing VBA (Visual Basic for Applications) tutorials to write macros at the backend of Excel for tasks automation.

 For example, you apply for a credit card.
-The first business problem for analytical engine is to decide whether you are eligible or not based on multiple parameters.
+The first business problem for the analytical engine is to decide whether you are eligible or not based on multiple parameters.

-For example, Google Maps uses prescriptive analysis to show you the optimal route from your source destination to final destination.
+For example, Google Maps uses prescriptive analysis to show you the optimal route from your source destination to the final destination.